A-praveen/CN-3rd-assignment/README.md

 3.TEJAS.C.S(1KS17CS092)

-iptables -A INPUT -s 192.168.43.43.157 -j DROP :- is comand to block a all input (email etc) user 192.168.43.43.157 onces command is exiguted then it will drop all input from a michine 192.168.43.157
+iptables -A INPUT -s 192.168.43.43.157 -j DROP :- is comand to block a all input (email etc) user 192.168.43.43.157 onces command is exicuted then it will drop all input from a machine 192.168.43.157